natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/A-1H.md

 * Can mount up to 8 miniguns with plenty of ammunition, capable of destroying any planes with a short burst
 * Access to countermeasures, making it an ideal CAS in ground battles
 * Four 20 mm cannons are good for ground targets and plane
+* Sturdy and armoured enough to tank on machine gun and cannon rounds

 '''Cons:'''

 * Mediocre manoeuvrability that worsens with a payload you carry
 * 20 mm cannons and miniguns have different ballistic properties, can make lining up shot somewhat tricky
 * Can face jet aircraft that can easily hunt down and destroy the plane
+* Mighty Mouse Rockets are ineffective, requiring a direct hit even against SPAA
+* Anti-air like the AMX-13 DCA 40, Ostwind, Kugelblitz, BTR-ZD, and Lvkv II can punish this aircraft if too close
+* Toilet bomb has very low explosive mass, only effective on GAZ trucks and open-top AA

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->